-During my Colombia travel through the south of the country on the way from Cali to Armenia, the capital of the department of Quindío, I made a short stopover at Markus on Lake Calima, a friend of my mother’s.
-Markus, a Swiss, had settled there a few years ago.
-I was astonished when I drove up the driveway.
-It blooms in every corner and the amount of plants, especially orchids, is remarkable.
-The local climate seems to be perfect and for a description of the Garden of Eden you could always use a photo of his finca.
-I have to consider his place for my next holiday.
+During my travels through the south of the country on my way from Cali to Armenia -the capital of the department of Quindío-, I made a short stop at Lake Calima to visit a Swiss friend of mine, Markus, who had settled there a few years ago.
+I was astonished when I drove up his driveway, as it was covered in beautiful flowers.
+He seemed to really like orchids, and his were truly remarkable. in general, his finca reminded me of the Garden of Eden.
+I’ll have to consider his place for my next holiday.

 In Armenia I had an appointment with Angie.
 I met the young and beautiful Paisa (that’s how the inhabitants of the region are called) almost 2 years ago on a hike near Salento.
 We went to Filandia for dinner, one of the most beautiful communities in the whole area.
-The village is extremely pretty and well preserved and offers a real village life during the week.
-Moreover, it has not been overrun by Colombia tourism yet.
-You can walk around comfortably and enjoy the pretty buildings.
-In addition, we found by chance a viewing platform in the middle of the village, which belongs to a coffee bar.
+The village is extremely pretty and well preserved, and it offers you an insight into real village life during the week.
+Moreover, it has not been overrun by tourism yet.
+You can walk around comfortably and enjoy the beautiful buildings.
+In addition, we found a viewing platform in the middle of the village, which belongs to a coffee bar.
 However, you have to climb 4 floors, but the spectacular view is a good reward.

-Of course we also visited Salento and as on my last visit, there were many backpackers.
-From a guy that works for a horse rental company we learned that many of the properties in Salento have been bought by foreigners in recent years.
-A slow loss of culture and authenticity is already a reality.
-At the same time, prices have risen enormously by Colombia tourism in recent years, which does not make it easy for Colombian residents.
-From Salento itself we were not extremely impressed.
-But there are still interesting places, such as the Center for Arts and Crafts (Plaza de los Artesanos), where they still produce craft.
-Apart from us there were no other visitors.
-Nevertheless, Salento is the access gate to the nearby Valle de Cocora, with its huge wax palms and hiking trails.
+Of course, we also visited Salento and as on my last visit, there were many backpackers.
+We learned that many of the properties in Salento have been bought by foreigners in recent years.
+A slow loss of culture and authenticity is already a reality here.
+At the same time, prices have risen enormously, making it increasingly inaccessible for Colombian residents.
+We were not extremely impressed with Salento, but there are still some interesting places, such as the Center for Arts and Crafts (Plaza de los Artesanos) where they still produce handmade products so you can bring some authentic Colombian products back with you.
+Apart from us, there were no other visitors.
+Nevertheless, Salento is the entrance point to the nearby Valle de Cocora that houses huge wax palms and hiking trails.

-The coffee zone is certainly one of the most beautiful areas in the whole of Colombia and shows culture and history of the country.
-On a trip to the region, you should plan a few extra days to learn more about coffee and the various processes, including the tasting.
-In addition, the landscape is spectacular, the climate mild and a perfect place to relax.
+The coffee zone is certainly one of the most beautiful areas in Colombia and offers a unique show of culture and history.
+On a trip to the region, you should plan a few extra days to learn more about coffee production.
+Be sure to also get a tasting in!
+In addition, the mild climate and the breathtaking landscape makes the area a perfect place to visit and relax.